 23 Things to Know before you go to Los Angeles:

-Basic Essentials for Visiting Los Angeles
+Travel Tips for Los Angeles

 1. Wear your sunglasses

 It’s not only that many people living there are trying to be stars, but the sun actually feels bright in Los Angeles.
 Unless you want to grow crows feet with all the squinting you’ll do, throw some shades on and you’ll be stylin’ your eyes from the sun.

 2. Moisturize, moisturize, moisturize

 If you never thought yourself to have crocodile skin, think again.
 L.A. is actually a city in a desert.
 The driest part of your body will be more pronounced here.
 Bring a bottle of moisturizer.

 Want to do something, anything in Los Angeles?
 Groupon Los Angeles will find you a great discount from restaurants, bars, even tour attractions and activities.